 About me

-My work has led to appearances on BBC Radio 4’s Broadcasting House programme, GB News and Talk TV.
+My work led to appearances on BBC Radio 4’s Broadcasting House programme, GB News and Talk TV.

 Before starting to cover all things historical, I was a home news reporter, having ‘graduated’ from the Mail’s two-year trainee scheme in September 2020.
 Through the trainee scheme, I also had experience on the foreign news, showbiz, health and Femail desks.

 Outside of journalism, I was a member of the trustee board of the cancer charity Young Lives vs Cancer (formerly CLIC Sargent), from September 2017 until December 2022.
-My role involved the representation of the charity at public events, scrutiny of board documents, and the financial oversight of the charity.
+My role involved the representation of the charity at public events, scrutiny of board documents, and financial oversight of the organisation.
 It was an extremely rewarding experience.
 You can read more about how I became involved with Young Lives on my Charity Work page.